sailpoint-oss/golang-sdk/api_beta/docs/AccessRequestApprovalsAPI.md

 )

 func main() {
-	ownerId := "2c91808568c529c60168cca6f90c1313" // string | The ID of the owner or approver identity of the approvals.
-If present, the value returns approval summary for the specified identity.    * ORG_ADMIN users can call this with any identity ID value.    * ORG_ADMIN user can also fetch all the approvals in the org, when owner-id is not used.    * Non ORG_ADMIN users can only specify *me* or pass their own identity ID value. (optional) fromDate := "from-date=2020-03-19T19:59:11Z" // string | This is the date and time the results will be shown from.
-It must be in a valid ISO-8601 format. (optional)
+	ownerId := "ownerId_example" // string | The id of the owner or approver identity of the approvals.
+If present, the value returns approval summary for the specified identity.    * ORG_ADMIN users can call this with any identity ID value.    * ORG_ADMIN user can also fetch all the approvals in the org, when owner-id is not used.    * Non ORG_ADMIN users can only specify *me* or pass their own identity ID value. (optional) fromDate := "fromDate_example" // string | From date is the date and time from which the results will be shown.
+It should be in a valid ISO-8601 format  example: from-date=2020-03-19T19:59:11Z (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)